Ever wondered how the acoustic guitar works? How does it generate sound, and what influences and colors the sound it makes?

 String Length and Mass

-This is again where vibrational energy comes into play which relates to string length and subsequently its mass, at least the section of the string able to freely vibrate.
+This is again where vibrational energy comes into play and how it relates to string length and subsequently its mass, at least the section of the string that can vibrate.

-How much tension is applied when tuning is dictated by the mass of the string that is able to freely vibrate, which being an open string is the full length of the string.
+The required tension placed on the string when tuning to concert pitch (the universally accepted tuning standard for all instruments) is dictated by the mass of the string, which being an open string is the full length of the string.

-This is obviously also the case when comparing the open strings and their different thicknesses and subsequent mass, which is why your high E string sounds higher in pitch than your low E string, despite both being tuned with sufficient tension to prevent the strings from being too tight or too loose.
+This is also the case when comparing the 6 open strings and their different thicknesses and subsequent mass.
+This is why your high E string is a higher frequency than your low E string, despite both being tuned.

-As you can see, the acoustic guitar is a sophisticated instrument, with regard to how it produces sound, how it’s size, shape and materials influence the sound produced and how that sound is shaped to create music.
-Understandably, even taking into account the electronics, building an electric guitar requires far less expertise than an acoustic guitar for these exact reasons.
+The acoustic guitar is a sophisticated instrument, concerning how it produces sound and how its size, body shape, and materials used in the construction of the guitar influence the sound produced and how that sound is shaped to create music.

 Considering the earliest stringed instruments probably began appearing somewhere between 2500 and 3000 BC the guitar we know and love today has come a long way.
-And, while it might be difficult to imagine how the humble acoustic guitar could evolve further, thankfully skilled luthiers/acoustic engineers from iconic companies such as Taylor with it’s V class bracing system, and Martin with their new modern deluxe series featuring a bolt on dovetail neck joint and two-way titanium truss rod, continue to push the evolution of the acoustic guitar onto even greater heights.
+And, while it might be difficult to imagine how the humble acoustic guitar could evolve further, thankfully skilled luthiers/acoustic engineers from iconic companies such as Taylor with its V class bracing system, and Martin with their new modern deluxe series featuring a bolt-on dovetail neck joint and two-way titanium truss rod, continue to push the development of the acoustic guitar onto even greater heights.

 Enjoy the article?
 Be sure to check out my article on how acoustic guitars are built.